Dental Bridges in Sterling Heights, MI

 If your bridge has broken, try to hold onto the pieces so we can look at it.
 While it may be tempting to try and fix your bridge with glue, but this can cause additional problems and may end up hurting you more.

-Dr. Johnson can determine if your bridge can be fixed or if you’ll need a new dental bridge.
+Dr. Hindi can determine if your bridge can be fixed or if you’ll need a new dental bridge.
 She’ll help you regain your smile and feel comfortable with your teeth.

 Frequently Asked Questions